albertzz112/cs506-final-project/README.md

 ## Modeling Process

-Handeling Categorical Variables: Categorical variables in the feature set were transformed using one-hot encoding.
-This process converts categorical variables into a numerical format that the Random Forest model can interpret, allowing the model to learn from these variables effectively.
+Handling Categorical Variables: Categorical variables in the feature set were transformed using the CatBoost framework, which natively handles categorical features.
+The categorical columns (AIRLINE, ORIGIN, DEST) were explicitly marked and passed as categorical features during model training, eliminating the need for one-hot encoding.

 Train-Test Split: 80% Train 20% Test was used to train the model.

-Model Initialization and Training: A Random Forest Regressor was initialized with 100 estimators and trained on the training data.
+Model Initialization and Training:
+A CatBoost Regressor was initialized with the following parameters:
+Iterations: 1000
+Depth: 6
+Learning Rate: 0.1
+Loss Function: Tweedie with variance power = 1.5

 ### Model Predictions and Evaluation:

 After training, the model made predictions on the test data.
-Evaluation metrics, specifically Mean Absolute Error (MAE) and R-squared (R²), were calculated to assess the model's performance.
+Evaluation metrics, specifically Mean Absolute Error (MSE) and R-squared (R²), were calculated to assess the model's performance.
 However, initial results indicated that the model struggled significantly with predicting higher arrival delays accurately.

-#### Insights and Model Refinement:
-Upon analyzing the model's performance, it became apparent that it was particularly poor at predicting high arrival delays (≥ 50 minutes).
-This realization prompted the decision to segment the dataset based on arrival delay values.
-The process involved:

-#### Data Subsetting:

-The original DataFrame was divided into two subsets: one for flights with arrival delays less than 50 minutes (df_below_50) and another for those with delays of 50 minutes or more (df_above_50).
-This segmentation aimed to address the discrepancies in model performance across different delay magnitudes.
-Separate Model Training:

-A function was defined to train and evaluate a Random Forest model on each of the subsets independently.
-This approach allowed for tailored training to better capture the characteristics of each delay segment.
-Evaluation of Segmented Models:

-The model for arrival delays below 50 minutes was evaluated and yielded significantly better results than the initial model, indicating improved performance in predicting lower delays.
-Conversely, the performance for the high-delay segment was less favorable, reflecting the inherent challenges in accurately predicting more extreme delay scenarios.